How to Cope With Dark Evenings | The Range

 How to Cope With Dark Evenings

 Do long winter nights make you sad?
-If winter affects your mood, you might have a touch of SAD – Seasonally Adjusted Disorder – but in most cases, it’s just that darkness makes our brains think we should be asleep!
+If winter affects your mood, you might have a touch of SAD – Seasonal Affective Disorder – but in most cases, it’s just that darkness makes our brains think we should be asleep!
 We are all affected by sunlight or the lack of it, and while burying your head under the duvet might seem appealing, there are other ways to dispel the winter blues without going into hibernation.

 You could research a lightbox, where bulbs simulate exposure to sunlight, but before you shell out on a technical solution, try these lifestyle changes.